We all start somewhere.

 If you have $3,000, I'd go with an index fund and my money is in Vanguard funds.

-The three most well known advisors are Future Advisor, Wealthfront, and Betterment.
-As always, fees are important and these companies charge an advisory fee on top of the investments they put you in.
+The three most well known advisors are Future Advisor, Wealthfront, and Betterment. (see a head to head comparison between Betterment and Wealthfront) As always, fees are important and these companies charge an advisory fee on top of the investments they put you in.
 In all cases, they are cheaper than a human advisor.

 Here's how they break down fee-wise with just $1,000 to invest: